stiofanEimeid/the-online-cookbook/testing.md

 1. **Promote a brand of cooking tools to my users**

 I sought to accomplish this by making a direct connection between the recipes users were making and viewing and the tools I wished to promote and sell.
 Each individual recipe page features a random selection of three of nine tools.
-The tools are presented to users as facilitating their needs and interests.
-Users can click through to each of the three products' individual page, where a larger image of the product along with a description, a price and an option to buy appear.
+Users can click through to each of the three products' individual page, where a larger image of the product along with a description, a price, and an option to buy appear.

 Users may also view products directly from the products page which leads them to the product's individual page.

-I kept the product copy light-hearted and playful to inject some personality into the brand and differentiate it from other, more reserved competitors.
+I kept the product copy light-hearted and playful to inject some personality into the brand.

 2. **Collect data on what users are submitting to determine what types of recipes are popular and any trends that may exist for marketing purposes**

-Some site statistics are represented in the 'Discover page'..
+Some site statistics are represented in the 'Discover page'.
 They offer some general statistics about the site, such as the number of users and recipes currently in the database, as well as visual representations of the the type of recipes that are popular.

 Three pie-charts evaluate the proportion of each recipe being submitted as well as the proportion of each recipe being viewed and favourited.
-These charts may be used to identify trends among those who use the site and better understand how they user the site.
+These charts may be used to identify trends among those who use the site and better understand how they use the site.
 Furthermore, I may be able to determine what areas of cooking are most popular to users and tailor cooking utensils and applicances to them.

 In addition, there are sections that show the user five recipes are the most viewed, another five that are most favourited and finally five of the most recent submissions.